 In 2020, the state of Georgia reported 301,860 car accidents in total.
 This number includes both the larger more populated areas and the smaller towns that have developed around them.
 In order to give you an idea of the amount of car crashes that take place in major cities verses the smaller surrounding suburbs, we have gathered statistics for Atlanta and some of the surrounding areas below:

-Atlanta had 21,986 motor vehicle accidents in total.
 10,826 injuries were reported as a result of an accident, and sadly there were 49 fatal car accidents with 62 reported fatalities.

-Marietta had 3,190 accidents with 1,445 injuries reported as a result.
-There were sadly 15 fatal accidents that ended with 17 fatalities.
+there were sadly 15 fatal accidents that ended with 17 fatalities.

-In Peachtree City, 669 motor vehicle accidents occurred, resulting in 34 injuries and 1 fatality.
+resulting in 34 injuries and 1 fatality.

-Tucker reported 2,342 car accidents that caused 959 injuries.
-Unfortunately 8 fatal accidents occurred with 8 fatalities.
+unfortunately 8 fatal accidents occurred with 8 fatalities.

 This is just a small portion of car accident statistics from the state of Georgia, however it can give you an idea of where you may need to be more cautious, but also where you may have better luck finding a car accident lawyer.
 Areas with higher car accident rates are more likely to have a larger range of injury attorneys.